esl/MongoosePush/guides/configuration.md

 #### Converting APNS files

 If you happen to have APNS files in `pkcs12` format (.p12 or .pfx extension) you need to convert them to `PEM` format which is understood by MongoosePush.
-Belowe you can find sample `openssl` commands which may be helpful.
+Below you can find sample `openssl` commands which may be helpful.

 ##### Get cert from pkcs12 file